samilkorkmaz/pidLunarLander/README.md

 * Inject error:
   * Noise in altitude sensor
   * Noise in thrust
-* Make thrust a first order system so that thrust changes smoothly
+* Make thrust realized a first order system so that thrust changes smoothly.
+Add thrust realized to log.